-Part of this evening was spent coming to the defense of fellow vegan, Foodeater, during a hate rant from someone named Mojo at this blog post.
-Angry omnivores making hateful jabs on vegan blogs continues to amaze me.
+Part of this evening was spent coming to the defense of fellow vegan, Foodeater, during a hate rant from someone named Mojo.
+Angry omnivores making hateful jabs on vegan blogs continue to amaze me.
 Why do they bother?
 Do they just have a need to lash out because they’re having a bad day and don’t think a vegan will fight back?
 Are they all wife-beaters?
 Are they all male?
 Are they all members of the NRA?
 I guess it shouldn’t amaze me that it happens.
 But it does surprise me when they get meaner if you defend yourself.
 Not very sporting.
 Maybe they just didn’t get enough hugs as youngsters.
 Or maybe their mothers didn’t teach them any manners.

-I’ve often wondered if they’re actually closet vegans, similar to homophobics who rant against gays and yet get aroused when watching gay porn in clinical studies.
+I’ve often wondered if they’re actually closet vegans.
 Yep, that’s gotta be it, they’re threatened by something they’re curious about, they must be…bi-foodies!!!
 Yep, closeted vegans at heart.

 Anyway, I was on my way to taking a break from Mojo’s desperate rant about vegans who eat fake meats and intended to make a simple quinoa black bean salad for lunch tomorrow, when lo…behold…I made 3 quinoa dishes, one with fake meat.
 Groovy!
-(Sidenote: “Awesome” is now banned from my vocabulary due to Palin’s overuse.)
-Here’s a quick run down of what I just made, photos will have to come later once my camera batteries recharge:
+Here’s a quick run down of what I just made, sorry no photos:

 - quinoa with sauteed onions and asparagus